seanacleary/final_project/README.md

 # FINAL REPORT GENERATION

+- download project files on a local computer and save to desired location
-- set the finalproject folder as the project directory in the bash terminal
+- set the finalproject folder as the project directory in the bash terminal (cd command)
 - type "make" into the terminal to generate the sjc_final_2.html product

 # CODE DESCRIPTIONS